 It may not be time to pop the cork on the champagne to celebrate real estate success in Sioux Falls, but it’s also not anywhere close to time to throw in the towel.
-In fact, there seems to be an awkward balance wherein number of sales closed decreased while average sales price was on the rise.
+In fact, there seems to be an awkward balance wherein the number of sales closed decreased while the average sales price was on the rise.
 The biggest hurdle is in available inventory, which is dropping substantially.

 A Look at the Housing Stats

 From June of last year to June of 2017, there was an 11.9 percent increase in pending sales in the Sioux Falls area.
 2016 recorded 4,483 units sold whereas 2017 documents 5,015 sales.

 Most of the homes sold ranged in price from about $150,000-$200,000, up 13.7 percent from June of last year, but the most remarkable increase was in luxury homes costing more than a million dollars.
 Last year, ten homes sold for over a million whereas this year saw 26 luxury homes sold, an increase of 160 percent.

 What Does this Data Mean?

 In 2016, sellers received 98.4 percent of their original list price.
 This year, that number is up .3 percent to 98.7 percent.

 Homes for sale on the market last June remained listed for an average of 90 days and this year shows a stay of about 87 days for a difference of 3.3 percent.